Robert Hyde's Incredibly Awkward Interview With Andrew Cuomo

 WATCH: Latest Pro-Trump Figure in Ukraine Scandal Appears For Insane and Awkward Interview With Chris Cuomo

-Robert Hyde, a Republican candidate for Congress who is now the latest person at the center of the Trump-Ukraine scandal after his messages to indicted Rudy Giuliani associate Lev Parnas were revealed, joined Andrew Cuomo on CNN for an incredibly awkward and bizarre interview on Wednesday.
+Robert Hyde, a Republican candidate for Congress and the latest person at the center of the Trump-Ukraine scandal after his messages to indicted Rudy Giuliani’s associate Lev Parnas were revealed, joined Chris Cuomo on CNN for an incredibly awkward and bizarre interview on Wednesday.

 “You have come up here as being in dialogue with Lev Parnas.
 You know Lev Parnas?” asked Cuomo, to which Hyde replied, “A little bit.”

-Note: Correction: An initial version of this post referred to Chris Cuomo as Andrew Cuomo.
-Mediaite regrets the error.